CUAnschutzBDC/docker_singularity_recipes/scRNA_seq/r_docker/README.md

-# ATAC-seq and ChIP-seq R docker
+# single cellRNA-seq R docker

 This directory conatins the recipe to build the docker container for R analysis of ATAC-seq and ChIP-seq data.
 This uses the bioconductor docker as a base so you can port to using `Rstudio` in the browser.